Debate: Paris-style debating

 In Paris debating, two teams of five debate a given motion.
 One team will attempt to defend the motion while the other team will attack the motion.
 The debate is judged on the quality of the arguments, the strength of the rhetoric, the charisma of the speaker, the quality of the humor, the ability to think on one's feet, and teamwork.
 Despite this format being specifically used in France debates are commonly held in English.

-The first speaker of the Proposition (Prime Minister) opens the debate, followed by the first speaker of the Opposition (Shadow Prime Minister), then the second speaker of the Proposition, and so on.
+The first speaker of the Proposition (Prime Minister) opens the debate, followed by the first speaker of the Opposition (Shadow Prime Minister), then the second speaker of the Proposition, and so forth.

-Every speaker speaks for 6 minutes.
-After the first minute and before the last minute, debaters from the opposite team may ask Points of Information, which the speaker may accept or reject as he wishes (although they are supposed to accept at least two).
+Each speaker speaks for six minutes.
+Between the first and last minute, debaters from the opposing team may request Points of Information, which the speaker may accept or decline at their discretion (although it is customary to accept at least one, and recommended to accept two).

-The French Debating Association organizes its National Debating Championship upon this style.
+The French Debating Association organizes its National Debating Championship in this style.

-Parliamentary debating
+Parliamentary style debating

 Parliamentary debate is conducted under rules originally derived from British parliamentary procedure, though parliamentary debate now has several variations, including American, Brazilian, British, Canadian, and German forms.
 It features the competition of individuals in a multi-person setting.
 It borrows terms such as "government" and "opposition" from the British parliament (although the term "proposition" is sometimes used rather than "government" when debating in the United Kingdom).

 Parliamentary debate is practiced worldwide and many international variations have been created.
 The premier event in the world of parliamentary debate is the World Universities Debating Championship.
 This tournament is conducted in the traditional British Parliamentary style of debate.

-Parliamentary debating (American)

-In the United States, the American Parliamentary Debate Association is the oldest national parliamentary debating organization, based on the East Coast and including the Ivy League.
-The more recently founded National Parliamentary Debate Association (NPDA) is now the largest collegiate sponsor.